People generally move less and relax more when they lie in bed at night than they do when they are up and about during the day.

 The 20-20-20 rule

-For every 20 minutes of computer work, people should look away from the screen and at an object 20 feet away for 20 seconds, allowing the eyes to relax.
+For every 20 minutes of computer work, people should look away from the screen and look at an object 20 feet away for 20 seconds, which will allow the eyes to relax.

 Warm and cool compresses

-Cold compresses can help relieve inflammation due to an allergy.
-If itchy eyes feel warm and swollen, a cold compress might help ease the itch.
+People can try applying a compress for immediate relief of itchy eyes.
+Warm compresses over the eyes may help relieve itching due to allergies.
+If itchy eyes feel warm and swollen, a cold compress on the eyes might help ease the itch.

 Keeping the eye area clean